Pediatric Rheumatology Fellowship

 Our fellows develop competence in the diagnosis and management of rheumatic and other connective tissue diseases in children and gain a background in laboratory techniques of basic immunology and molecular biology as well as experience and education in application of the scientific method to clinical and laboratory research.

-The clinical material available at Children’s Medical Center Dallas (CMC) and Texas Scottish Rite Hospital for Children (TSRHC) is extensive.
+The clinical materials available at Children’s Medical Center Dallas (CMC) and Texas Scottish Rite Hospital for Children (TSRHC) are extensive.
 The Arthritis Clinic at Scottish Rite is one of the longest established pediatric rheumatology clinics in the country and is the major regional referral center for North Texas.

 As required by the American Board of Pediatrics (ABP), all trainees spend a portion of their time involved in research.
 The Division collaborates with Baylor Institute of Research to provide the facilities and latest equipment to conduct basic immunology research.
 Lab activities include journal club, work in progress, and seminars with invited speakers.
 Research projects are tailored to the interests and capabilities of the individual trainees.
 Ongoing clinical trials and the opportunity to do clinical research are also available.